What the pilot actually buys

 bot is present.

-Whether logs, generated media, blog-like content, or telemetry can be made public,
+Whether logs, generated media, blog-like content, or status receipts can be made

 Admin access

-Who can view dashboard surfaces, adjust bot behavior, inspect memory, or request
+Who can view admin pages, adjust bot behavior, inspect memory, or request

 operational changes.